 1. We are not only allies.

 Feminism benefits everyone, including us men.
 It raises us all up.
 It makes the world better.

-- Everyone should be free to express their interests and passions without worrying about not conforming to rigid gender norms.
+- Everyone should be free to express their interests and passions without worrying about conforming to rigid gender norms.
 That means boys can dance, and girls can climb trees.